luigi-crescenzo7/3DTech/README.md

 # 3DTech

-A web-app written in Java (Servlet API 4.0) for a project of a university course.
+A Java WebApp that uses Java Servlet 4.0 Specification developed for an university course exam.

 Technologies & Frameworks involved:
 - Tomcat 9.0.43